 Paper noted with option to bring back to future meeting if required.

-12. Provider Collaboration Board

-No items to note

-13. High Level Programme Summary Report

-Paper noted with option to bring back to future meeting if required.

-14. COVID-19 Cell Logs

-a.
-Hospital

-b.
-Out of Hospital

-c.
-Joint Cell Logs

-COVID-19 logs were shared with the ICS Board for information.
-Papers were noted

-with option to bring back to future meeting if required.

-with option to bring back to future meeting in required.

-15. Any Other Business (AOB)

-There were no other items of business.

-a)

-Date and Time of the Next Informal ICS Board Meeting

-Wedr nesday 2 December 2020 - MS Teams meeting 10:00-12:00
+12. Provider Collaboration Board No items to note 13.
+High Level Programme Summary Report Paper noted with option to bring back to future meeting if required.
+14. COVID-19 Cell Logs a.
+Hospital b.
+Out of Hospital c.
+Joint Cell Logs COVID-19 logs were shared with the ICS Board for information.
+Papers were noted with option to bring back to future meeting if required.
+15. Any Other Business (AOB) There were no other items of business. a) Date a and Time of the Next Informal ICS Board Meeting